puppetlabs-toy-chest/puppetlabs-aws/README.md

   export AWS_SECRET_ACCESS_KEY=your_secret_access_key
   ```

-  Alternatively, you can place the credentials in a file at '~/.aws/credentials' or 'puppetlabs_aws_configuration.ini' in the Puppet confdir ('$settings::confdir') based on the following template:
+  Alternatively, you can place the credentials in a file at `~/.aws/credentials` or `puppetlabs_aws_configuration.ini` in the Puppet confdir ('$settings::confdir') based on the following template:

   ```bash
  [default]